 A single query is enclosed in curly braces.
 Query options are allowed but ignored.
 The query is not executed, but its query plan is returned instead.
-Currently, there is no specification for the return format, but if you are familiar with the semi-naïve evaluation of stratified Datalog programs subject to magic-set rewrites, you can decipher the result.
+Currently, there is no specification for the return format, but you can decipher the result after reading Query execution.

-5.2 Ops for stored relations
+6.2 Ops for stored relations